 Dry-curd cottage cheese, also known as farmer cheese or baker’s cheese, is the solid portion, or curds, that remain after milk has been cultured and slowly heated.
 It used to be sold in most supermarkets, but is getting harder to find.
-The following easy dry cottage cheese recipe steps will yield slightly more than 1 1/2 pounds of dry curds.
-The dry curd cottage cheese freezes well, so keeping a supply of them on hand is not difficult.

 Get our downloadable Cheesemaking Book which provides all the information you need to start making this delicious dry cottage cheese at home to the next level.

 ESSENTIAL INGREDIENTS FOR MAKING DRY CURD COTTAGE CHEESE:

 - 1 gallon of whole milk, or raw milk with the cream removed

 1/2 cupcultured buttermilk

 - The first step in making our dry curd cottage cheese recipe is to heat the milk to 75°F in a 6- to 8-quart non-aluminum pan.